Haighton/TK4_compare_mets_with_templates/readme.md

 ## Usage

-Script expects atleast 2 arguments which should be the location of the METS-templates and the location of 1 or more batches:
+Script expects atleast 2 arguments which should be the location of the METS-templates and the location of 1 or more _deel batches_.

 ```
 python TK4_compare_mets_with_templates_2_0_0.py "/dir/templates" "/dir/batch_1" ... "/dir/batch_N"